estyxx/gedcom-to-JSON/README.md

 //run the process on post
 app.post('/uploads', upload,
     function(req,res,next) {
-        exec('python //run python
+        // run the python parser on the gedcom file exec('python //run python
         path/to/gedcomparse.py //on this program
         path/to/gedcom-file.ged //using this file